ShonKhundiashvili/ShonKhundiashvili/README.md

-# Hi there 👋, my name is Shon Khundiashvili
+# Hi there 👋, my name is Shon

 I am currently a third year student in computer science 💻